-Transfigure Photography (TP) aka Roland Keates is a Belper, Derbyshire Photographer and Conceptual artist who’s ethos is to find the converging line between the world of film, fine art and commercial photography and bound all those agents together to cook up a dream and add it to a reality to make it history.
+Roland Keates aka Transfigure Photographer, is much more than a Derbyshire photographer.
+Roland is an Art Blogger, Conceptual Artist and Documentary Filmmaker.
+Roland ethos is to find the converging line between the world of film, fine art and commercial photography.
+Roland wants to bound all those agents together to cook up a dream and add it to reality to make it present history.

-Transfigure Photography says as much about Roland than the name denotes.
-He has metamorphosed himself from a snapshot photographer to a professional photographer, photographing many different subjects, from seascapes, portraiture, to earth moving equipment.
+He has transfigured or metamorphosed himself from a snapshot photographer to a professional photographer.
+Photographing many different subjects, from seascapes, portraiture, to earth moving equipment.

-In the academic establishment Roland is known as a late bloomer.
-He did not come into his calling until he realised his potential by my then University professor, Mark Hall, who told him
+In the academic establishment, Roland is known as a late bloomer.
+He did not come into his calling until he realised his potential by his then University professor, Mark Hall, who told him

 “he had a knack of experimenting with photography.”

-Roland formally studied photography at Derby University for (arts) in Applied Photography receiving a distinction (2012) and also studied part time while working full time for an honours degree in commercial photography at the same institute, in which I received a 2.1 (2015).
+Roland formally studied photography at Derby University for (arts) in Applied Photography receiving a distinction (2012).
+He also studied part-time for an honours degree in commercial photography at the same institute (2015), while working full time to support himself.

 Roland has been around photography his whole life

-“My Polish grandad had a dark room in his shed, which was out of bounds to me and my sister, but Roland always remembered the magic of when the picture would amazingly become transparent on the photographic paper.”
+“My Polish grandad had a dark room in his shed, which was out of bounds to my sister and myself.
+I remember the magic of when the picture would amazingly become transparent on the photographic paper.”

 Roland talks about this period of his life in this short video

-“If Walls Could Talk” was a personal project, which Roland thought about during his time studying at Derby University and as a personal project, this took him two years to see it come to fruition.
+“If Walls Could Talk” was a personal project, which Roland thought about during his time studying at Derby University.
+As it was a personal project, it took two years to see it come to fruition.

-Along with his commercial photographs, Roland continues to work on his personal projects, he is in full swing to make a documentary on the Druids of Derbyshire which will be released 2020 and he is in full swing to photograph and research about different Bus Shelters of the UK.
+Along with his commercial photographs, Roland continues to work on his personal projects.
+He is in full swing to make a documentary on the Druids of Derbyshire which will be released 2020.
+Meanwhile, he is photographing and researching his next project on The Bus Shelters of the UK.

 LeWitt, ‘Paragraphs on Conceptual Art’, Artforum Vol.5, no. 10, Summer 1967, pp. 79-83

-Roland works mostly in Belper, Derbyshire, however he travels extensively with his personal projects.
-As you can imagine, Roland personal projects takes more than a year to complete, he is extremely patience and documents everything he does.
+Roland works mostly in Derbyshire, however, he travels extensively with his personal projects.
+As you can imagine, Roland personal projects take more than a year to complete, he is extremely patient, organised, documenting everything he creates.

 Find me at